rajeevgovindan/hashicorpExperiment/README.md

 1. This software uses Packer to create a EC2 AMI which has redis and consul installed on it.

 2. The consul cluster is going to be deployed in an Amazon VPC, which has two subnets.
 The consul cluster would have 3 nodes running consul servers on them.
+The consul cluster will be front ended with an Amazon ELB.

 3. Along with the consul cluster, the terraform script also deploys a Redis instance from the EC2 AMI that was created in step 1.
 The redis server will be started automatically during the deployment.